marci-pires/WikiHadatac/Installing-for-Linux-(Production).md

 During the process of executing the script, you will be asked for an installation folder.
 Use <b>/data/hadatac</b> as installation folder

-Open your browser to verify if the SOLR installations were successful
+Open your browser to verify if the SOLR installation was successful
 * Open another tab with the url: [http://localhost:8983/solr/](http://localhost:8983/solr/)

+Open your browser to verify if the Blazegraph installation was successful
+* Open another tab with the url: [http://localhost:8080/bigdata/](http://localhost:8983/bigdata/)

 ## Step 4: Deploy HADatAc